-Brexit Was Always a British Existential Crisis
+Why Britain Brexited

 The lesson Cameron took from this bruising encounter was that Britain’s relationship with the EU was becoming unsustainable and needed renegotiating.
 “With the eurozone crisis, the organisation was changing before our very eyes, and our already precarious place in it was becoming harder to sustain,” he wrote in the book he published after leaving office.
 The eurozone crisis directly led to Britain’s exit—a consequence that, while not predicted, was certainly foreshadowed.

 None of this is to suggest Brexit was inevitable.
 Decisions were made along the way that contributed to British unease and might have changed Britain’s course.
-Major could have put Maastricht to a referendum; Blair could have used the powers available to him to delay the right of the EU’s new eastern European citizens to move to the U.K.; Cameron could have delayed the referendum until the refugee crisis was over.
+Major could have put Maastricht to a referendum; Blair could have used the powers available to him to delay the right of the EU’s new Eastern European citizens to move to the U.K.; Cameron could have delayed the referendum until the refugee crisis was over.
 All of these things—or none—might have helped Britain remain in the EU.
 The core countries of the Eurozone could also have done more to ease Britain’s existential—and reasonable—concern that it had given up sovereign control, and might be losing the influence to protect itself inside the bloc as well.
 Those countries could also have avoided only half-building a federal state.

 Yet, once again, all of these crises and policy decisions did not happen in a vacuum.
 Each British prime minister faced the same dilemma of balancing control and influence.
 Blair landed on influence and being a full member, only to see the politics change as his lack of control over immigration policies led to a huge influx of workers moving to Britain.
 Cameron and Major, in contrast, favored retaining control, only to see British influence in Europe wither and the subsequent gales blow across the Channel anyway.